Willboydie/Beginner-C/README.md

 # Beginner-C
 A couple of C beginner mini projects.
 Code written in the early stages of learning.
+I will be using this repo to record my progress in C into the future.

 #### int_array.c
 Learning the syntax and memory mechanics of int arrays in c.